ben-rogerson/twin.macro/README.md

 ## Configuration

 <details>
-  <summary>Customise the tailwind classes</summary>
+  <summary>Customize the tailwind classes</summary>

-### Customise the tailwind classes
+### Customize the Tailwind classes

-For any style customisation, you’ll need a `tailwind.config.js` in your project root.
+For style customizations, you’ll need to add a `tailwind.config.js` in your project root.

 > It’s important to know that you don’t need a `tailwind.config.js` to use Twin.
 You already have access to every class with every variant.
 > Unlike Tailwind, twin.macro only generates styles for the classes you use.
 This means you don’t need to use additional tools like purgeCSS.